When Repayments can be Taken

 The person you owe money is called a ‘creditor’.

-You can also have benefit overpayments taken from your wages by the Department for Work and Pensions (DWP) or your local council.
+You can also have benefit overpayments (external link) taken from your wages by the Department for Work and Pensions (DWP) or your local council.

 How You are Told